Article

 Don't Wait Until the Deadline to Check Your Records

-If you have employees from Syria, Somalia, Burma, or Haiti, today is the day to pull your I-9 records and identify who's affected.
-Syria's deadline is tomorrow.
-Burma and Haiti expire Saturday.
-Somalia terminates Monday.
-Waiting until the last day creates reverification backlogs and increases the risk of errors — or worse, missed deadlines that put your organization out of compliance.
+If you have employees from Syria, Somalia, Burma, Haiti, Ethiopia, South Sudan, or Yemen, pull your I-9 records now and identify who's affected.
+USCIS has issued new placeholder dates for Syria, Burma, Haiti, and Somalia — all requiring I-9 updates.
+Ethiopia, South Sudan, and Yemen deadlines are approaching.
+Waiting creates reverification backlogs and increases the risk of errors — or worse, missed deadlines that put your organization out of compliance.

 i9 Intelligence clients can use the Expiring Documents dashboard to identify affected employees automatically.
 If you're managing I-9s on paper or spreadsheets, our compliance team can help you sort through your records quickly.